Circassians in Israel: Geographic dispersion

 The Circassian community of Israel is concentrated almost entirely in the villages of Kfar Kama (population c.
 3,000) and Rehaniya (population c.
 1,000).
 In contrast to Circassian communities in other Middle Eastern countries, which have lost much of their traditions, Israeli Circassians have carefully preserved their culture.
 More than 90% of Circassians return to their villages after completing their military service and studies.
 Despite the difficulty of finding marriage partners within a community of 4,000, Israeli Circassians mostly shun intermarriage.
 Although some Arabs moved to Kfar Kama, they quickly integrated into local society, and left no lasting cultural impression.
 Intermarriage is widely regarded as a taboo there.
 Rehaniya absorbed larger numbers of internally displaced Arab refugees during the 1948 war, and as a result, intermarriage with non-Circassians, while still avoided for the most part, became more acceptable there.

-Most of the Circassians in Kfar Kama are Shapsughs, while those in Rehaniya are mostly Abzakhs.
+Most of the Circassians in Kfar Kama are Shapsugs, while those in Rehaniya are mostly Abzakhs.